What is a DXA scan?

 How does the test work?

-During the test you will need to lie on your back for several minutes.
+During the test you will lie on your back for several minutes.
 A small x-ray detector will scan your spine and at least one of your hips.
 You may be asked to lift your legs onto a support to straighten your back.

 Who should be tested?